 A Facebook picture search can be as simple as accessing the site's search bar.
 The site's search bar recognizes natural language, making it easy to find photos on Facebook, depending on your relationship with users and their privacy settings.
 There are also a few methods to look for pictures without being logged in to Facebook.
+Keep in mind not all methods will work if the user in question has privacy settings installed on their Facebook account.

 Even though this feels like it should be easy, this is actually one of the trickier ones to find.
 This is because the settings on the album and photos are controlled by the person doing the posting.

-- You can also try 'Photos of me in friends albums,' or 'albums I am tagged.'
+- You can also try "Photos of me in friends albums," or "albums I am tagged."

 Searching for a Specific Photo